For stronger and healthier nails, soak for 3 minutes a day in a solution of 1/2 cider vinegar and 1/2 alcohol.

-By Mari from Los Angeles, CA
+By Anonymous from Los Angeles, CA

 I also have that problem.
 My doctor tested me and I have a calcium deficiency.
 You might try taking OTC calcium citrate.
 It is more easily absorbed than other calcium.
 I take it daily and have noticed a big improvement.
-It does take some time to see the improvement.
-If you would rather, you could take Tums which is a cheap source of calcium.

 Feed store.
 Pure MSM by the pound.
 I take 1 teaspoon a day in liquid.
 Nails have never been stronger.
 Good for lots of things.
 Check internet.